 · Children who are kinder, more socially skilled with improved cooperation skills

-· Children who are more aware of their feelings and the feelings of others who are developing empathy
+· Children who are more aware of their feelings and the feelings of others as they develop empathy

 · Children who are calmer and more relaxed with improved focus skills

-·Children who understand that to learn skills takes persistence and practice
+·Children who understand that learning skills takes persistence and practice

-· Educators who are more equipped to handle challenging behaviour and who are feeling more engaged and supported
+· Educators who are more equipped to handle challenging behaviour and who are feeling more engaged and confident

 · Educators, children and families who are building their emotional intelligence.